Khan-Abrar/NewsNow/README.md

 # NewsNow

-NoteList website made with React.js
+NewsNow website made with React.js

 # About

-NoteList was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+NewsNow was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Get a daily dose of news anytime & anywhere.
 If you're interested in what's happening around the world, this app is for you!

 ## Integration